rocket-pool/old.docs.rocketpool.net/src/guides/node/updates.md

 cat /var/run/reboot-required
 ```

+If the above command prints `No such file or directory`, then reboot is not required and you can skip the step below.

-If the above command prints `*** System restart required ***`, then you should restart your machine to finish applying the updates when you are able:
+However if the command prints `*** System restart required ***`, then you should restart your machine to finish applying the updates when you are able:

 ```
 sudo reboot